What Is Carboplatin?

 How Is Carboplatin Administered?

-At the end of the cycle, a new cycle may begin, once again involving a single-dose treatment for the duration of the treatment cycle.
+At the end of the cycle, a new cycle may begin that once again involves a single dose of carboplatin for the duration of the treatment cycle.

 How Does Carboplatin Treat Mesothelioma?

-Cellular DNA is comprised of two individual DNA strands that tell a cell how to behave and multiple.
-Many anti-cancer agents work by damaging each of those individual DNA strands, which the cells then have to repair.
+Cellular DNA is comprised of two individual DNA strands that tell a cell how to behave and multiply.
+Many anticancer agents work by damaging each of those individual DNA strands, which the cells then have to repair.

 Carboplatin Drug Combinations

-Carboplatin has also been combined with gemcitabine, a coupling nicknamed “GemCarbo.”
+Carboplatin has also been combined with gemcitabine.
+This coupling has been nicknamed “GemCarbo.”
 Gemcitabine and carboplatin have proven to be as effective as pemetrexed and carboplatin in fighting cancer.